xdindan/sui-activity/readme.md

 ## Installation

-1. Clone this repository or download the `script.py` file.
+1. Clone this repository.
 2. Ensure you have an `address.txt` file containing the coin addresses you want to monitor, with one address per line.
+3. Ensure you check the config.json and add your fav coin.
-3. Replace api here in the script with your API key.
+4. Replace api here in the script with your API key.
 You can get apikey from https://api.blockberry.one/